damian-lis/portfolio-website/README.md

 <br/>

-### 3.1.2.
-Description of the structure and content of the scripts folder
+<h3 id="scripts-folder">3.1.2.
+Description of the structure and content of the scripts folder</h3>

 The scripts folder contains four folders: helpers, objects, plugins and sites and its content is shown below: